framedsc/Sitesource/markdown/GameGuides/assassins_creed_unity.md

 1. Locate _d3dx.ini_ in the game directory, open it with a text editor and go to line 158.
 2. Replace _XB_LEFT_THUMB_ with any binding of your choice (that does not interfere with any existing tool hotkey).

+### DoF in cutscenes

+You can turn off the DoF in cutscenes by disabling the Bloom in the game graphic options.

 ### Setting up ReShade's depth buffer